 Often in their forties, women find that their patience has been zapped and irritability is through the roof.
-Add to this some fatigue creeping in and the visual signs of aging starting to show.
+Add to this some fatigue creeping in and the visual signs of ageing starting to show.
 All of a sudden this decade doesn’t seem like its going to be all that its cracked up to be.
 So why is stress so hard to manage in your forties?

 So what’s going on?

 When women creep into their forties their level of progesterone naturally starts to decline.
-This is the first tell tale sign that peri-menopause is approaching.
+This is the first tell-tale sign that peri-menopause is approaching.
 Progesterone is a wonderful hormone that promotes a calming and nurturing feeling.
 It is also beneficial for thyroid, immune and detoxification systems.

 Progesterone helps to regulate our stress response.
 It also helps the growth of new nerve cells in the area of the brain that manages our stress response.
 Progesterone also gets converted to a neurosteroid called allopregnanolone.
 When allopregnanolone production is reduced, it is linked to the development of anxiety and depression.

 To compound this further, when we are under constant stress our body will convert available progesterone to cortisol to help manage this stress.
 This further drains your progesterone supply.
 On a side note, the body is actually very clever for doing this.
 Our body knows that chronic stress is not a healthy state to be pregnant in.
 By stealing away progesterone, the ability to conceive and maintain a pregnancy is dramatically reduced.

 The decline of progesterone is a natural process that all women will eventually go through.
 Progesterone supplementation or creams can slow the decline of progesterone, however, it will eventually come to an end.
 The body produces progesterone after ovulation has occurred.
 As women get closer to menopause, the body struggles to ovulate every month, resulting in lowered progesterone.
 The slow progress into menopause gives your brain the chance to adapt to a state of lowered progesterone.